corvinedev/AlBhedify/README.md

 Now the letter `E` will no longer be AlBhedified.
 The message from before will show up in-game with the regular letter, and it will no longer be highlighted.

 ![E has been learned](img/sample-translated-e.png)

-## Installation

-1. Go to the [Releases](https://github.com/corvinedev/AlBhedify/releases/) page and locate the most recent release: `v1.0.0`
-2. Download `AlBhedify.js`
-3. Save or copy `AlBhedify.js` to `/plugins` in your project folder
-4. Inside the editor, open the plugin manager and add **AlBhedify**
-5. Place AlBhedify before any other plugins that modify windows or messages
-6. Configure the plugin parameters - **at the very least, open the `Language Map` parameter and press "OK"**

 ## Commands